stitchdata/docs/_integration-schemas/zuora/contact_snapshot.md

 name: "contactSnapshot"
 doc-link: https://live-www.zuora.com/developer/api-reference/#tag/Contacts
 description: |
-  The `contactSnapshot` table contains 'snapshot' records of Bill-To or Sold-To contacts on customer accounts.
+  The `{{ table.name }}` table contains 'snapshot' records of Bill-To or Sold-To contacts on customer accounts.
 Snapshots are record preservations at specific points in time.
 When invoices are posted, Zuora will preserve the data for the Bill-To and Sold-To contacts at that point in time.

-replication-method: "Incremental"
+replication-method: "Key-based Incremental"

 attributes:
   - name: "id"
     type: "string"
     primary-key: true
     description: "The contact ID."
+    foreign-key-id: "contact-snapshot-id"

   - name: "updatedDate"
     type: "date-time"